karlic/MikoNeoDriver/Documentation/README.md

 The capture includes traffic from before the app connects to the board.
 I *think* these can be filtered out by using the filter btatt in the "Apply a display filter" bar.

+You can search for a particular command such as "e2u" (piece on e2 was lifted) with Edit | Find Packet.

 ## MikoNeoBoard.png
 This is a record of the moves made in capturing the file MikoNeoBoardBLETraffic.pcapng, in .png format.
 The game was played by a human (White) against the Miko iPhone app.
 The game can be viewed by uploading